 23. Use plants as curtains

 Instead of curtains or blinds, you might also like to try using use plants as window treatments.
-Here’s a gorgeous ‘plant curtain’, with tendrils of this silver dollar vine affixed to the kitchen wall with white electrical tape—this can be gently moved as the plant grows.
+What about a gorgeous ‘plant curtain’, with tendrils of this silver dollar vine affixed to the kitchen wall?
+If you use electrical tape you can gently move it along as the plant grows.

 Certain climbing plants are best for this kind of look because they are lighter and will grip better onto their support so ask your nursery for their recommendation.
 Learn more about the best indoor plants for your home.